pathtofile/etw_watcher/README.md

-# Action Runner
+# ETW Watcher

-Use GitHub Actions to automatically create commit diffs.
+An example of use GitHub Actions to automatically create commit diffs.
+This Project watched for changes to the list of ETW Providers.

 # Overview
-This is designed to compare the output of a command as Windows is updated from version to version.
+This is an example of how to use Actions to compare the output of a command as Windows is updated from version to version.
 It is set up to launch a GitHub Action either:
  - Every Day at midnight
  - If any new commits happen on the `main` branch